 We begin the chapter with the statement and the proof of the graph regularity lemma.
 We then prove Roth's theorem using the regularity method.
-This proof, due to Ruzsa & Szemerédi (1978), is not the original proof by Roth (1953), whose original Fourier analytic proof we will see in Chapter 6.
+This proof, due to Ruzsa and Szemerédi (1978), is not the original proof by Roth (1953), whose original Fourier analytic proof we will see in Chapter 6.
 Nevertheless, it is important for being historically one of the first major applications of the graph regularity method.
 Similar to the proof of Schur's theorem in Chapter 0, this graph theoretic proof of Roth's theorem demonstrates a fruitful connection between graph theory and additive combinatorics.
 By the regularity method, we mean both the graph regularity lemma as well as methods for applying it.
 Rather than some specific set of theorems, graph regularity should be viewed as a general technique malleable to adaptations.
-Do not get bogged down by specific choices of parameters in the statements and proofs below, and rather, focus on the main ideas and techniques.
+Do not get bogged down by specific choices Graph Regularity Method of parameters in the statements and proofs below, and rather, focus on the main ideas and techniques.

 Many students experience a steep learning curve when studying the regularity method.
 The technical details can obscure the underlying intuition.
 Also, the style of arguments may be quite different from the type of combinatorial proofs they encountered earlier in their studies (e.g., the type of proofs from earlier in this book).
 Section 2.7 contains important exercises on applying the graph regularity method, which are essential for understanding the material.
 2.1 Szemerédi's Graph Regularity Lemma In this section, we state and prove the graph regularity lemma.
 Let us first give an informal statement.
-Graph regularity lemma (informal).
+Graph Regularity Lemma (Informal).
 The vertex set of every graph can be partitioned into a bounded number of parts so that the graph looks random-like between most pairs of parts.
-Below is an illustration of what the outcome of the partition looks like.
+Following is an illustration of what the outcome of the partition looks like.
 Here the vertex set of a graph is partitioned into five parts.
 Between a pair of parts (including between a part and itself) is a random-like graph with a certain edge-density (e.g., 0.4 between the first and second parts, 0.7 between the first and third parts, ...).

-Definition 2.1.1 (Edge density) Let X and Y be sets of vertices in a graph G. Let $e_G(X, Y)$ be the number of edges between X and Y; that is, $$e_G(X, Y) := |\{(x, y) \in X \times Y : xy \in E(G)\}|.$$
+Definition 2.1.1 (Edge density) Let X and Y be sets of vertices in a graph G. Let $e_G(X, Y)$ be the number of edges between X and Y; that is, $$\boldsymbol{e_G}(\boldsymbol{X},\boldsymbol{Y}) \coloneqq |\{(x,y) \in \boldsymbol{X} \times \boldsymbol{Y} : xy \in E(\boldsymbol{G})\}|.$$ Define the edge density between X and Y in G by

-We allow X and Y to overlap in the definition above.
+We allow X and Y to overlap in the preceding definition.
 For intuition, it is mostly fine to picture the bipartite setting, where X and Y are automatically disjoint.
 What should it mean for a graph to be "random-like"?
 We will explore the concept of pseudorandom graphs in depth in Chapter 3.
 Given vertex sets X and Y, we would like the edge density between them to not change much even if we restrict X and Y to smaller subsets.
 Intuitively, this says that the edges are somewhat evenly distributed.